How did you, as a Christian, become involved in animal protection?

 How has this impacted your relationship with God?

-There are a lot of Bible passages that demonstrate God’s love for animals.
+There are a lot of Bible verses that demonstrate God’s love for animals.
 What is your favorite?

 What is your favorite food?

-What would you tell a fellow Christian who is thinking of going vegan?
+What would you tell a fellow Christian who is thinking about going vegan?